black man working behind a desk at a laptop - responsible person in EU cosmetics

 The Role of the “Responsible Person” in UK Cosmetics Regulation

-Regarding the duties of the responsible person in the UK, they remain consistent with prior regulations, as outlined in the country’s specific regulation (you can review it here).
+Regarding the duties of the Responsible Person in the UK, they remain consistent with prior regulations, as outlined in the country’s specific regulation (you can review it here).
 The primary distinction, since the UK’s departure from the EU on 31 December 2020, is that the UK Responsible Person must now have their registered office in the UK.
 Furthermore, the notification process, which takes place on the CPNP portal in Europe, will be conducted on the SCNP portal in the UK.

-If you’re uncertain about the specifics of the “Responsible Person” in your particular scenario, or if you’re contemplating the idea of designating Taobè as your RP for compliance and peace of mind, please don’t hesitate to get in touch
+If you’re uncertain about the specifics of the “EU cosmetics Responsible Person” in your particular scenario, or if you’re contemplating the idea of designating Taobé for EU Responsible Person services and for EU cosmetics compliance with peace of mind, please don’t hesitate to get in touch.